-Cryptocurrency Trading With The Stock-Trading App Robinhood, Is It Safe?
+Trading Cryptocurrency with Stock-Trading App Robinhood – Is it Safe?

 Robinhood is one of the relatively newer digital coin exchange platforms that allow any cryptocurrency investor to invest in and trade cryptocurrencies using a dedicated mobile application.
 Launched back in 2013, the app was only meant for trading conventional securities back then such as stocks or ETFs.
 In February 2018, however, the company came up with Robinhood crypto stocks and expanded its portfolio further by offering cryptocurrency investment opportunities to the investors.

 The crypto exchange is not just accessible at crypto.robinhood.com but you can also trade using Robinhood app on your iOS or Android device as well.
 However, as crypto trading has just arrived at Robinhood, you’d need some insights into it as a beginner investor.
 So, let’s explore it more in detail.

 Which cryptocurrencies can you trade with Robinhood?

 To begin, the Robinhood app allows for buying and selling of Bitcoin and Ethereum and gives you access to real-time market data for both these cryptocurrencies.
 However, these are just the top traded cryptocurrencies around that are traded on a large scale.
 Besides these two, the app also extends support for real-time market data related to Bitcoin Cash, Dash, Bitcoin Gold, Dogecoin, Lisk, Litecoin, Ethereum Classic, Monero, NEO, Qtum, OmiseGo, Stellar, Ripple, and Zcash.
 Sometime soon, however, you can expect Robinhood to support the buying and selling of some of the altcoins listed above as well.